-Angel of Sea Waves Series Angels Bank of Guatemala Guatemala, Guatemala, 2018
+Angel of Sea Waves - Angel's series.
+Bank of Guatemala - Guatemala City, Guatemala, 2018

 Angel of Culture

 The term "culture" was first used referring to taking care of the mind and soul.
 Today there are many definitions.
 To make it short we can say culture is what we are or do, everything made by man that includes knowledge.
 Fine Arts are known as high culture.